ETC5523-2025/assignment-4-packages-and-shiny-apps-laihoangson/README.md

 # QuarantineAnalysis

-This R package provides data and an interactive Shiny application to explore COVID-19 quarantine data in Australia for **ETC5523 Assignment 4**.
+This R package provides both curated datasets and an interactive Shiny application to explore COVID-19 quarantine events and estimated risks across Australian states and territories.
+It is designed for **ETC5523 Assignment 4**, but also serves as a general-purpose educational tool for understanding how quarantine breaches and modeled risk can be analyzed over time.

 ## Installation